 Intro and Disclaimer

-Quick disclaimer, some of these vegetables may also look a bit more purple than pink.
+Quick disclaimer: Some of these vegetables may also look a bit more purple than pink.
 But you know, light purple with heavy red tones, that’s kinda pink, isn’t it?🤔😀

-So alrighty, without further ado………🥁🥁🥁
+Alrighty, without further ado………🥁🥁🥁

 1. Pink Radish

-a bunch of pink radish and french breakfast radish
+A bunch of pink radish and french breakfast radish.

 Taste and Texture: Whether it’s pink radishes or French breakfast radishes (both pictured above), they both have a crunchy texture and a mildly peppery taste.
 Note that they might taste a bit bitter if they are not grown in the right conditions.